som-shahlab/ehrshot-benchmark/README.md

 - ehrshot-benchmark/
   - EHRSHOT_ASSETS/
     - data/
-      - We provide this asset, which contains deidentified EHR data as CSVs.
+      - *We provide this asset, which contains deidentified EHR data as CSVs.*
     - benchmark/
-      - We provide this asset, which contains labels and few-shot samples for all our tasks.
+      - *We provide this asset, which contains labels and few-shot samples for all our tasks.*
     - models
-      - We provide this asset, which contains our pretrained foundation model for EHRs.
+      - *We provide this asset, which contains our pretrained foundation model for EHRs.*
     - athena_download/
-      - You will need to download and put the Athena OHDSI Ontology inside this folder.
-Please follow the instructions above to download it.
+      - *You will need to download and put the Athena OHDSI Ontology inside this folder.
+Please follow the instructions above to download it.*
   - ehrshot/
+    - *Scripts to run the benchmarks*

 <a name="usage"/>